Mental health

-The purpose of the mental health service activity data reporting is to provide early insights into how the mental health system is providing services and responding to changing population needs and events such as the COVID-19 pandemic, natural disasters, and policy changes.
-This section brings together information from different parts of Australia’s mental health system to present a picture of activity across the system including comparisons to historical data.
-The services activity data presented in this report is reported at national and state and territory levels for the September quarter 2023.
-There are two main data source areas:
+The mental health service activity data reporting provides early insights into how the Australian mental health system is providing services and responding to unplanned changes in population needs and events, such as the COVID-19 pandemic and natural disasters.
+It can also be used to monitor the impact of system administration and policy changes.
+Information from different sectors of the health system are analysed to present a picture of activity, including comparisons to recent historical data.
+Information presented in this report is at both national and state and territory levels for the June quarter 2024 (Q2) using two main types of data:

 For further information on the data sources presented in this report please refer to the notes about interpreting the data.